 5.3.
-We, as Data Controller, will only process Data on the basis of one or more of the lawful bases set out in 5.2 above.
+30 Technology, as Data Controller, will only process Data on the basis of one or more of the lawful bases set out in 5.2 above.
 Where consent is required, it is only effective if freely given, specific, informed and unambiguous.
 The Data Subject must be able to withdraw consent easily at any time and any withdrawal will be promptly honoured.

 5.4.
 Special Categories of Data and Criminal Convictions Data will only be processed with explicit consent of the Data Subject, unless the Data Controller can rely on one or more of the other lawful bases set out in 5.2 above, and any additional legal bases for processing specific to these types of data, details of which have been set out in an appropriate Privacy Notice issued to the Data Subject.

 6.1.
-We will provide all required, detailed and specific information to Data Subjects about the use of their Data through appropriate Privacy Notices which will be concise, transparent, intelligible, easily accessible and in clear and plain language.
+We will provide all required, detailed and specific information to Data Subjects about the use of their Data through appropriate Privacy Policies which will be concise, transparent, intelligible, easily accessible and in clear and plain language.

 7. PURPOSE LIMITATION